Turning Tabular Foundation Models into Graph Foundation Models: Background

-Collecting a sufficiently diverse collection of datasets for pretraining graph foundation models remains a significant challenge.
+\paragraph{Pretraining data} Collecting a sufficiently diverse collection of datasets for pretraining GFMs remains a significant challenge.
 To address this, some studies \citep{KumoRFM, GraphFM, OpenGraph} incorporate synthetic data --- either together with real-world data or as an alternative.
 This includes the use of simple random graph models like stochastic block models \citep{GraphFM}, as well as synthetic graphs generated by large language models \citep{OpenGraph}.
 However, the majority of graph foundation models rely primarily on real-world datasets for pretraining.
-The number of datasets used for this purpose varies widely, ranging from as few as one graph \citep{TsGnn}, to more moderate collections of 2--10 datasets \citep{GCOPE, MDGFM}, and up to several dozens in some studies \citep{AnyGraph, GraphFM}.
+The number of datasets used for this purpose varies from as few as one graph \citep{TSGNN}, to larger collections of 2--10 datasets \citep{GCOPE, MDGFM}, and up to several dozens in some studies~\citep{AnyGraph, GraphFM}.